For Electricians & ContractorsLicensed Electricians · General Contractors

 State Legislation Landscape

-Utah's HB 340 (2025) is the only enacted law.
-25+ states have active bills in 2026.
-Most bills set a wattage cap (800W–2,000W), require UL 3700 certification, and exempt qualifying systems from utility interconnection agreements.
+Utah (2025), Maine (April 2026), and Virginia (April 2026) are the three enacted states.
+Maryland and Colorado are on governors' desks.
+19+ more states have active bills in 2026.
+Most bills set a wattage cap of 1,200W, require UL 3700 certification, and exempt qualifying systems from utility interconnection agreements.
 The legislative landscape is evolving rapidly — use our State Tracker to stay current.

 Frequently Asked Questions